This hot black currant and orange citrus drink not only tastes fabulous, but if you’re sick with a cold or the flu, it will do you a world of good.

 I did not receive any compensation for this post, I simply LOVE black currants and want to spread the word about this wonderful fruit and the Currant C company which produces all the wonderful black currant products that make me happy!

-Don’t miss another post!
-Sign up for my free subscription HERE.
+Don’t miss another recipe or travel post~sign up for my free subscription below!